 - BII 1Y 10—Bass BII (broad) taper, standard two-piece construction, soldered bead, standard weight yellow brass, 10-inch diameter.

 The S.E.
-Shires company slogan, Quality without compromise,™ is more than simply a marketing tool.
-It is Steve’s heartfelt conviction and his fundamental principle for both manufacture and design.
+Shires company slogan, Quality without compromise™, is more than simply a marketing tool.
+It is Steve Shires’ heartfelt conviction and his fundamental principle for both manufacture and design.
 S.E.
-Shires Co. builds nearly every part on its custom instruments in its Hopedale, Massachusetts workshop, as it has since 1995.
-Steve and other members of our team play-test every instrument thoroughly before it ships.
-Steve’s attention to design—and his keen understanding how it affects sound and playability—is unsurpassed by any other brass instrument maker.
-He has parallel commitments to the highest standards of modern manufacturing, which make his instruments consistent and mechanically superior, and to the old-world craftsmanship that gives them the distinctively resonant voice appreciated by players the world over.
+Shires Co. builds nearly every part on its custom instruments in its Holliston, Massachusetts workshop, as it has since 1995.
+A member of the S.E.
+Shires team play-tests every instrument thoroughly before it ships.
+Steve’s attention to design and his keen understanding of how it affects sound and playability is unsurpassed by any other brass instrument maker.
+He has parallel commitments to the highest standards of modern manufacturing, which make his instruments consistent and mechanically superior, and to the old-world craftsmanship which gives them a distinctively resonant voice appreciated by players the world over.